Install with pip

 CLI Reference

-Complete command reference for the ClawButler CLI (`ap`), including runtime-host discovery and operator workflows.
+Complete command reference for the ClawButler CLI (`ap`), including runtime-host discovery, service tokens, and operator workflows.

 Installation & Setup#

-The ClawButler CLI (command: ap) is a Python tool installed via pip or uv:
+The ClawButler CLI (command: ap) is a Python tool installed via pip or `uv tool`:

 # Install with pip